redisson/redisson/redisson-tomcat/README.md

 #### Shared Redisson instance

-Each RedissonSessionManager created per Web Application and thus creates own Redisson instance.
-For multiple applications, using the same Redis setup, amount of Redisson instances could be reduced using JNDI registry:
+`RedissonSessionManager` is created per Web Application and thus creates own Redisson instance.
+For multiple applications, which use the same Redis setup, amount of Redisson instances could be reduced using JNDI registry:

 1. Add shared redisson instance produced by `JndiRedissonFactory` into `tomcat/conf/server.xml` in `GlobalNamingResources` tag area: